 - Slide Show view: The view used for presenting your slides in a slide show environment.
 Use this view when presenting your slide to your audience.

 Use QuickStart to set up a presentation

 If you feel intimidated by a blank slideshow, you can use the Office 365 exclusive feature called QuickStarter when beginning to work on a new presentation.
 Give yourself a head-start by not wasting time on doing research and document outlines.

-QuickStarter completes each slide with a theme, as well as background graphics if any images were found.
-Once you're done, just start editing and fine-tuning the details and content.
+QuickStarter completes each slide with a theme and background graphics if any images are found.
+Once you're done, start editing and fine-tuning the details and content.
 Voila!

 Don’t forget to turn AutoSave on

 If you don't want to constantly save your work while worrying about losing it, the AutoSave feature is made for you.
 Working digitally, a lot of things can go wrong in a short amount of time.
 Think about how often you've experienced a power outage, system crash, or simply had Office stop running due to an error.
 With AutoSave turned on, you'll never have to freak out if any of these things happen to you while working on a presentation.